 Facilities at the beach are of a high standard, spotted with barbecue areas, playgrounds, shaded pergolas, outdoor showers, bathrooms, and the beach is Australian Surf Life Saver patrolled.
 In the warmer month’s stinger nets are installed for safe swimming.

-Undoubtedly one of Queensland’s more laid-back paradises within each reach of the top tourist attractions of Far North Queensland and wonderfully family and dog-friendly.
-Check out Our Globetrotters essential Queensland road trip tips
+Undoubtedly one of Queensland’s more laid-back paradises within each reach of the top tourist attractions of Far North Queensland and wonderful family and dog-friendly.
+Check out Our Globetrotters essential Queensland road trip tips.